 Total Cost of Ownership: An Affordable LMS

-With the digital wave and the rise of eLearning as a solution for both corporate training and education, more and more businesses and institutions are looking to invest in a Learning Management System (LMS).
+With the digital wave and the rise of eLearning as a solution for both corporate training and education, more and more businesses and institutions are looking to invest in a Business Learning Management System (LMS).
 However, as budgets get tighter, affordability in such systems has become a priority, especially for many small businesses and schools.

 What most don’t realize is that implementing eLearning is more than just buying an LMS.
 Multiple processes and their costs also need to be considered before choosing an LMS service provider.